Ananda Thandavam: Critical reception

-Sify.com says that the actor "can do little to save the film".
+Sify says that the lead actors "can do little to save the film".
 Rediff.com felt that Siddharth's performance was one of the weaker aspects of the film noting "though he does his best when he's romancing his beloved, and there are sparks during emotional scenes, he seems to miss his cue a few times, making you wonder if someone with acting chops might not have done a better job."